Camp Harbor View: An Island Of Opportunity for Underserved Kids

 A gaggle of children, dressed in unassuming shirts and shorts, clambered onto a yellow bus in could have been their commute to school.
 Except, it was summer and they were headed to a different venue – one where they could learn not from textbooks, but from activities and interactions.
 They were to ride the bus and then catch a ferry to Camp Harbor View on Long Island in Boston.

 For months prior to the annual gathering, Camp Harbor View tirelessly collaborates with partners to create a memorable summer for each of their campers.
-SWISSGEAR, a staunch supporter and donor of the mission, has gifted backpacks to hundreds of kids enrolled in camp.
+SWISSGEAR, a staunch supporter and donor of the mission, has gifted school backpacks to hundreds of kids enrolled in camp who will be going back to middle school after camp is over.
 The flurry of logistics does not calm until a ruck straps to the back of each camper.
 It might sound arduous, but for SWISSGEAR, it is also a cherished opportunity to help plant the seeds of a better future – 500 children, 500 backpacks and one summer at a time.

 Focused on uplifting kids from underserved families, Camp Harbor View unfurls on what it calls the city’s “island of opportunity.”
 In many ways, it is a summer camp like any other – it elevates simple fun through getting dirty, wet and sweaty.
 But in several crucial facets, Camp Harbor View quite unique too.
 With a strong emphasis on empathy and acceptance, it encourages youths to discover their passion, build their confidence and embrace accountability.